Gordon Richards (jockey): Later career and knighthood

 Despite the successes, the Derby still eluded him.
-The 1953 race occurred on a week of great national, and personal celebration for Richards himself, as he became the first (and to date only) jockey to receive a knighthood.
+The 1953 race occurred on a week of great national, and personal celebration for Richards himself, as he became the first jockey to receive a knighthood.
 On being awarded the knighthood, he memorably joked, "I never dreamed I'd end up being the shortest knight of the year."
 It was awarded "as much in recognition of his exemplary integrity as of his professional achievement".

 This time Sir Gordon rode Pinza, a huge horse for a flat-thoroughbred at 16 hands high, and he rode a terrific race.
-Pinza was in second position through much of the one and half-mile (2414 m) course, competing against the Queen's own horse Aureole, and sweeping past the Aga Khan III's horse, Shikampur, into first place with just two furlongs remaining.
+Pinza was in second position through much of the one-and-half-mile (2414 m) course, competing against the Queen's own horse Aureole, and sweeping past the Aga Khan III's horse, Shikampur, into first place with just two furlongs remaining.
 The long-awaited win was accompanied by thunderous cheers from the frenzied crowd.
-Winning The Derby at what was to be his final attempt was undoubtedly Sir Gordon's crowning victory, and he was promptly summoned from the winners' enclosure to be congratulated by the Queen.
+On winning the Derby in what was to be his final attempt, Richards was promptly summoned from the winners' enclosure to be congratulated by the Queen.

 A little over a year later, he broke his pelvis and four ribs when being thrown by Abergeldie in the Sandown Park paddock on 10 July 1954.
 This enforced his retirement.
 He had ridden 4,870 winners from 21,843 rides and been champion jockey twenty-six times.

 Following his retirement he declined an offer to stand for Parliament as Conservative candidate for his native Wrekin constituency.